Doing your PhD can feel so much better than this.

 Coworking sessions

-If you're someone who needs a deadline to get stuff done, we've got you.
-Twice a month we'll have two hour coworking sessions where you can work on your self-paced courses (or other tasks) in a supportive environment.
+Twice a month we'll have two hour coworking sessions where you can work on your self-paced courses in a supportive environment.
+My members also organise other informal coworking sessions throughout the quarter.

 I did (almost all of) the Be Your Own Best Boss course.
 I find I no longer have panic moments where I don't know what to do.Â